It is not uncommon at all for elderly people to stop bathing. Usually, it happens gradually as the time between baths increases.

 Many elderly people know they need help but don’t relish the idea of a family member seeing them naked and helping them with their personal care.

-Ironically, they may feel more comfortable with a stranger than a family member.
+Ironically, they may feel more comfortable with strangers than family members.
 If so, hire a bathtime aide or professional caregiver to help them get clean and comfortable with bathing.

 How Often Should the Elderly Bathe?